bucka22/APT-Simulator-for-Forensics-Training/README.md

 ## Dissertation Project

 The purpose of the research is to develop a program which aims to develop users' skills in digital forensics.
-The research project is being conducted by Amelia Buck at Coventry University.
+The research project is being conducted by Amelia Buck at Coventry University, supervised by Terry Richards.
-You can opt out at any stage by closing this program.
+You can opt out at any stage.

 It is recommended that this program be ran on an isolated machine.